All guides

 The conversation could continue on.
 The gist here is asking the right probing questions to identify what the customer is trying to accomplish and what the underlying need is.
 From Ford’s perspective, the need wasn't about having a fast horse.
 It was about moving from point A to B.

-As you conduct thorough user research and collect extensive data, it’s common to identify numerous jobs that customers are trying to accomplish.
+As you conduct thorough user research and collect extensive data, it's common to identify more jobs than your team can handle.
 Depending on the scope of the project, you might end up with tens of job statements and related desired outcomes.

 Each job may have several desired outcomes, leading to a vast array of potential needs and goals.
-This can complicate the decision-making process, dilute focus, and strain resources.
+This can complicate the product planning, dilute attention, and strain resources.

-- Analysis paralysis: Overwhelmed by the sheer volume of data and insights, teams may struggle to move forward or make decisions, leading to stagnation.
+• Analysis paralysis: Overwhelmed by the sheer volume of data and insights, teams may struggle to move forward or make decisions.

-- Diluted focus: Attempting to address too many jobs at once can spread resources too thin, resulting in half-baked solutions that poorly serve the customers.
+• Diluted focus: Attempting to address too many jobs at once can spread resources too thin, resulting in half-baked solutions that poorly serve the users.

-- Resource strain: Limited resources—such as time, budget, and manpower—can complicate efforts to address all identified jobs and desired outcomes effectively.
+• Resource strain: Limited resources—such as time, budget, and manpower—can complicate efforts to address all identified jobs and outcomes effectively.

 Effective prioritization is crucial so that efforts are directed towards the most impactful areas.
 Below are some commonly used techniques to help prioritize: